microsoft/onnxruntime/js/web/README.md

 WebGPU backend is still an experimental feature.
 See [webgpu-operators.md](./docs/webgpu-operators.md) for a detailed list of which ONNX operators are supported by WebGPU backend.

+#### WebNN backend

+WebNN backend is still an experimental feature.
+See [webnn-operators.md](./docs/webnn-operators.md) for a detailed list of which ONNX operators are supported by WebNN backend.

 ## License

 License information can be found [here](https://github.com/microsoft/onnxruntime/blob/main/README.md#license).